-- (b) "Significant farmland" means farmland that is classified as prime or unique farmland, or farmland of statewide importance and is outside all existing spheres of influence as of January 1, 2007. - (c) "Vehicle miles traveled" includes all automobile and light truck vehicle miles traveled within a region except those vehicle miles traveled for business-to-business deliveries of goods and vehicle miles traveled for trips that do not originate or end within the region.
+- (b) "Significant farmland" means farmland that is classified as prime or unique farmland, or farmland of statewide importance and is outside all existing spheres of influence as of January 1, 2007. - (c) "Consistent with the preferred growth scenario" or "consistent with the regional transportation plan" means that the capacity of the transportation projects or improvements does not exceed that which is necessary to provide reasonable service levels for the preferred growth scenario. - SEC.

-- SEC.
 12. Section 65088.1 of the Government Code is amended to read: - 65088.1.
 As used in this chapter the following terms have the following meanings: - (a) Unless the context requires otherwise, "regional agency" means the agency responsible for preparation of the regional transportation improvement program. - (b) Unless the context requires otherwise, "agency" means the agency responsible for the preparation and adoption of the congestion management program. - (c) "Commission" means the California Transportation Commission. - (d) "Department" means the Department of Transportation. - (e) "Local jurisdiction" means a city, a county, or a city and county. - (f) "Parking cash-out program" means an employer-funded program under which an employer offers to provide a cash allowance to an employee equivalent to the parking subsidy that the employer would otherwise pay to provide the employee with a parking space.
-"Parking subsidy" means the difference between the out-of-pocket amount paid by an employer on a regular basis in order to secure the availability of an employee parking space not owned by the employer and the price, if any, charged to an employee for use of that space.

-A parking cash-out program may include a requirement that employee participants certify that they will comply with guidelines established by the employer designed to avoid neighborhood SB 375 -20- parking problems, with a provision that employees not complying with the guidelines will no longer be eligible for the parking cash-out program.
+"Parking subsidy" means the difference between the out-of-pocket amount paid by an employer on a regular basis in order to secure the availability of an employee parking space not owned by the employer and the price, if any, charged to an employee for use of that space. - A parking cash-out program may include a requirement that employee participants certify that they will comply with guidelines established by the employer designed to avoid neighborhood parking problems, with a provision that employees not complying with the guidelines will no longer be eligible for the parking cash-out program.